 What do you get?

-- To provide a home for a gorgeous hearing dog puppy from the age of 8 weeks for 14-16 months.
+- To provide a home for a gorgeous hearing dog puppy or adolescent dog for 6-18 months depending on the dogs training plan.

-- Full support from your local Puppy Training Instructor at weekly puppy classes & regular home visits.
+- Full support from your local Dog Training Instructor via online support, virtual puppy classes and group training classes.

 - We can arrange a temporary home for your pup when you go away or in an emergency.